-Autoimmune disorders like Graves’ and Hashimoto’s diseases are among the most common thyroid issues.
+Autoimmune disorders like Graves’ disease and Hashimoto’s thyroiditis are among the most common thyroid issues.
 Symptoms can usually be managed or alleviated with medicine, but thyroid conditions tend to be life-long.

 A late start to the red wedding doesn’t automatically mean your eggo is preggo, but it’s a possibility if you’re sexually active.
 If the “festivities” don’t begin in a few days, try taking a pregnancy test.